KiltedCode/khandaria-campaign/sessions/2023/2023-08-17-planning-mc-plannerson.md

 would need place nearby to hide to cast as well before becoming animal
 `Belsaran` worries about **detect plants and animals**
 `Qa'dat` would rather `Lucy` than him as doesn't want to hurt this tribe's standing
-`Cedric` sees her as party member and doesn't want to see her carted away
+`Caedric` sees her as party member and doesn't want to see her carted away

 `Gurrus` comes back and has scroll of **blood biography**
 investigators have it as part of their kit